muntaqam/Sales_forecast_ETL/README.md

 # Sales Forecasting Project

 ## **Objective**
-The primary goal of this project is to predict which products will perform better in the upcoming year based on historical sales data.
-The project involves cleaning and preprocessing raw data, building an ETL pipeline, and developing a machine learning model to forecast product performance.
+The primary goal of this project is to identify products that are predicted to generate the highest revenue based on their current features and characteristics.
+The project involves cleaning and preprocessing raw data, building an ETL pipeline, and developing a machine learning model to estimate product performance.

 ---